Robert Buckland: First term as MP (2010–2015)

 His appointment as Solicitor General for England and Wales in July 2014 attracted media attention after it was revealed he had been found guilty of professional misconduct by the Bar Standards Board in 2011.
-He had headed up an investigation in 2008 into a racially motivated attack at a school at which he was a governor.
+He had led an investigation in 2008 into a racially motivated attack at a school at which he was a governor.
 Despite having no legal grounds to do so, Buckland sought to obtain documents relating to the incident that were held by a barrister representing one of the pupils involved.
 In response, the attorney general's office stated that Buckland's breach had been "minor" and that the finding "was removed from the Bar records after two years and therefore Mr Buckland was not required to declare it upon appointment as Solicitor General."

 In February 2015, it was reported that Buckland was one of a number of individuals investing in the Invicta Film Partnership, which HM Revenue and Customs (HMRC) had alleged to be a tax avoidance scheme.
 This followed a tax tribunal that had ruled that two film partnership schemes were being used primarily for tax avoidance rather than for business purposes and that the investors were not therefore entitled to the claimed tax relief.
 Buckland responded that he had not attempted to avoid tax and his investments were a matter of public record.
 He argued his financial adviser had looked into the companies and found them to be completely beyond reproach.

 Cameron ministry

-In the 2015 general election, Buckland retained his seat with an increased majority of 5,785 votes, a swing of 2.2% to the Conservatives and an increase of 4.5% in the Conservative vote.
+At the 2015 general election, Buckland was re-elected as MP for South Swindon with an increased vote share of 46.2% and an increased majority of 5,785.

 In January 2016, the Labour Party unsuccessfully proposed an amendment in Parliament that would have required private landlords to make their homes "fit for human habitation".
 According to Parliament's register of interests, Buckland was one of 72 Conservative MPs who voted against the amendment who personally derived an income from renting out property.
 The Conservative Government had responded to the amendment that they believed homes should be fit for human habitation but did not want to pass the new law that would explicitly require it.

-In 2016 it was reported that his preference was to remain in the EU.
+In 2016 it was reported that his preference was to remain in the EU, though Buckland never publicly stated this.

 May ministry

-In the 2017 general election, Buckland again held his seat, but with a decreased majority of 2,484 votes, a swing of 3.5% to Labour but with an increase of 8.9% in the Conservative vote.
+At the snap 2017 general election, Buckland was again re-elected, with an increased vote share of 48.4% and a decreased majority of 2,464.

-In May 2019, Buckland was appointed as Minister of State for Prisons and Probation at the Ministry of Justice in succession to Rory Stewart who had been appointed as Secretary of State for International Development.
+In May 2019, Buckland was appointed as Minister of State for Prisons and Probation at the Ministry of Justice in succession to Rory Stewart, who had been appointed as Secretary of State for International Development.
 Buckland was replaced as Solicitor General for England and Wales by Lucy Frazer.